redvers/pony-gtk3/docs/src/gtk3/GtkLinkButton.md

 fun get_uri(): String =>
+"""
+Retrieves the URI set using gtk_link_button_set_uri().
+"""
   var cstring_pony: Pointer[U8 val] ref = @gtk_link_button_get_uri[Pointer[U8 val] ref](widget)
 var string_pony: String val = String.from_cstring(cstring_pony).clone()
   consume string_pony

 fun get_visited(): Bool =>
+"""
+Retrieves the “visited” state of the URI where the #GtkLinkButton points.
+The button becomes visited when it is clicked.
+If the URI is changed on the button, the “visited” state is unset again.

+The state may also be changed using gtk_link_button_set_visited().
+"""
   @gtk_link_button_get_visited[Bool](widget)

 /* set_uri unavailable due to typing issues